 We assumed a 45% recovery base case.
 This is supported by historical performance of Bank11's total book and predecessor transactions.
-It is below the level assumed in other German captive auto loan securitisations, albeit in line with other non-captive portfolios.
+It is below the level assumed in other German captive auto loan securitisations, although in line with other non-captive portfolios.

-The base case also considers the expectation of a further normalisation in used car prices in 2024.
-The portfolio seasoning is very low such that the majority of loans was not originated at the peak of used car prices in 2022.
+The base case considers the expectation of a further normalisation in used car prices in 2025.
+The portfolio seasoning is very low such that the majority of loans was originated in mid-to-late 2024, later than the peak of used car prices in 2022-2023.